 Judy Garland Museum, Grand Rapids

 Best known for her role as Dorothy in “The Wizard of Oz,” Judy Garland is not from Kansas but from Grand Rapids, Minn., where she was born by the name Frances Ethel Gumm in 1922.
 Her childhood home on the outskirts of town is open for tours, as is the attached Judy Garland Museum, which houses memorabilia from her life and career, including the carriage used in the film’s Emerald City scene.

 Pavek Museum, St. Louis Park

-For anyone who remembers when the radio or a black-and-white TV was the height of home entertainment, the Pavek Museum of Broadcasting in St. Louis Park is a must see.
+For anyone who remembers when the radio or a black-and-white TV was the height of home entertainment, the Pavek Museum in St. Louis Park is a must-see.
 The extensive collection of antique radios, televisions and broadcast equipment may even coax younger generations to look up from their handheld screens.

 Some of the museum’s biggest highlights are interactive in nature.
 Visitors can try to play an RCA Theremin (the only instrument that’s played without the performer touching it), attempt to tune a 1920s radio, or play a record on a vintage Wurlitzer jukebox for a nickel.